JustinData/GA-WDI-Work/w05/Aby/blabber/project.md

 1.)
 User can find other users by name since email addresses can be obscure.
 2.)
 A user can see if they're signed in or not.
+3.)
+User creates a new account, and sees "User X has created a new account."